longturn/freeciv21/docs/Contributing/pull-request.rst

 The :file:`git status` command is used to list out all the changes that :file:`git` has seen.
 Changed files, new files, moved files, etc. are all listed.
 This command comes in handy when you want to organize your Pull Request into more than one commit.
 It's also very useful to ensure that what you see as changed follows along with what you THINK you have actually changed.
-Sometimes in the course of editing you may inadvertantly made a change to another file that you did not intend to actually change.
-If you find that you accidentially changed a file, you can use the :file:`git restore <file>` command.
+Sometimes in the course of editing you may inadvertently made a change to another file that you did not intend to actually change.
+If you find that you accidentally changed a file, you can use the :file:`git restore <file>` command.
 This is also shown on the :file:`git status` command output.